All articles

 Take a Deposit on Stripe Terminal

-The same paired Stripe Terminal reader your store uses for invoice payments now works for pre-invoice deposits on work orders.
-Customer comes in for a custom-job consult → leaves a deposit on their card before any invoice exists → the deposit auto-applies as a credit when the invoice is created at completion.
+The same paired Stripe Terminal reader your store uses for invoice payments also works for deposits on work orders.
+Customer comes in for a custom-job consult → leaves a deposit on their card → the deposit posts straight to the work order’s invoice and reduces the balance due.

 If you haven’t paired a reader yet, see Pair a Stripe Terminal Reader first.